RodgerOliver/guides/guides/irc.md

 - `/me action`
   - print "[yourname] action"

+### Other General Commands
+- `/invite [nickname] [channel]`
+  - invite a nickname to a channel that you are on
+- `/away <message>`
+  - leave a message indicating that you are currently not paying attention to IRC.
+When someone sends you a message, they will automatically see your away message.
+Using `/away` with no message marks you as no longer being away and removes your previous message

 ## Nick Management (NickServ)

 All nickserv commands begin with `/ns` or `/msg NickServ`.
 Depending on your client, `/ns` may not work.